 As Margaret Rogers explained in the Harvard Business Review article, A Better Way to Develop and Retain Top Talent:

-“Treating every challenge your employees faces as an opportunity for practice and growth — whether it is something personal, like improving communication skills, or practical, like learning a new technology — is critical to establishing an environment in which people believe they are valued enough as individuals to be given the time and space to flourish.
-It also gives managers the chance to help their employees effectively upskill and reskill on a case-by-case basis as new obstacles arise outside of formal trainings and in everyday work experiences.”
+“Treating every challenge your employees faces as an opportunity for practice and growth — whether it is something personal, like improving communication skills, or practical, like learning new technology — is critical to establishing an environment in which people believe they are valued enough as individuals to be given the time and space to flourish.
+It also gives managers the chance to help their employees effectively upskill and reskill on a case-by-case basis as new obstacles arise outside of formal training and in everyday work experiences.”

 Ongoing feedback and celebrating impact